gppmad/gonc/README.md

 # Go NetCat Implementation

-A Go implementation of the NetCat (`nc`) utility, focusing on networking functionality with a clean, idiomatic Go approach.
+A Go implementation of the NetCat (`nc`) utility, focusing on networking functionality with zero dependencies and an idiomatic Go approach.

-## Overview

-This project aims to recreate the core functionality of the popular NetCat utility in Go.
-The TCP client component is the first implementation, with more features planned.

 ## Current Features

-- TCP client implementation with:
+- TCP client
-  - Customizable input/output streams
-  - Clean, minimalistic API
-  - Standard library only (no external dependencies)

 ## Installation